 Cloud Star Wellmade Homestyle Meals Dog Food receives the Advisor’s mid-tier rating of 3 stars.

-The Cloud Star Wellmade Homestyle Meals product line includes 5 canned dog foods.
+The Cloud Star Wellmade Homestyle Meals product line includes the 5 canned dog foods listed below.

 - Wellmade Everyday Fall Feast with Turkey [A]

 Wellmade Homestyle Meals Savory Stew with Beef was selected to represent the other products in the line for this review.

 Cloud Star Wellmade Homestyle Meals Savory Stew with Beef

 Canned Dog Food

 Ingredients: Beef broth, chicken, beef, tapioca starch, pea protein, carrots, apples, dried egg product, sunflower oil, tricalcium phosphate, salt, sodium tripolyphosphate, guar gum, potassium chloride, magnesium oxide, tuna oil, thiamine mononitrate, vitamin E supplement, zinc oxide, reduced iron, sodium selenite, manganese sulfate, vitamin B12 supplement, copper glycine complex, vitamin A supplement, niacin, calcium pantothenate, biotin, riboflavin supplement, potassium iodide, pyridoxine hydrochloride, vitamin D3 supplement, beta-carotene, folic acid

 |Estimated Nutrient Content|